polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

 ---
 title: Prepare your first contract
-description: Create a new smart contract project and a simple first contract.
 ---

 As you learned in [Blockchain basics](/main-docs/fundamentals/blockchain-basics/) decentralized applications are most often written as **smart contracts**.